 - 1. The examiner determines the result of a written examination as quickly as possible but by no later than 15 working days after the examination.
-If there is a dependency relation between written interim examinations, the result of a written interim examination shall be announced no later than five working days before the next written interim examination. - 2.
-The examiner determines the result of an oral examination as quickly as possible but no later than 15 working days after it is administered.
+If there is a dependency relation between written interim examinations, the result of a written interim examination shall be announced no later than five working days before the next written interim examination. - The examiner determines the result of an oral examination as quickly as possible but no later than 15 working days after it is administered.
 The student is issued with a written statement of this result. - 3.
 The examiner records the results of the assessment of a practical exercise as quickly as possible, but the results will be made public no later than the last day of the period (including examinations) following the period in which the practical exercise took place.
-For practical exercises or projects that take place in the fourth period the results will be made public no later than the last day of the summer examination period.
+For practical exercises or projects that take place in the fourth teaching period the results will be made public no later than the last day of the summer examination period.
 In Osiris, the result will be dated on the date of completion of the practical exercise.
 With regard to a series of practical exercises in which the knowledge acquired in a previous practical exercise is important to the subsequent practical exercise, the result of the previous practical exercise shall be announced before the subsequent practical exercise.
 If this is not possible, the examiner shall schedule a timely discussion of the previous practical exercise. - 4.
 The examiner is responsible for the registration and publication of the results in Osiris, with observance of the student's privacy.
 When the result of an examination is announced, the student is informed about the right of perusal as stipulated in Article 20 as well as about the possibility of appealing to the Examinations Appeals Board. - 5.
-Contrary to the previous provisions, results for examinations administered in the last regular teaching period shall be determined, registered and published within five working days of the week following the week in which the examination was taken. - 6.
+Contrary to the previous provisions, results for examinations administered in the last regular examination period, as well as for resits from the first year of the BSc taken during the resit period, shall be determined, registered and published within five working days of the week following the week in which the examination was taken.
+With respect to practical exercises (such as project education) taught in the first year of the bachelor programme applies that, contrary to the provision stated in section 19.3, deadlines for announcing the final results differ to ensure meeting the university deadlines for issuing the (preliminary) recommendation for the continuation of studies (BSA). - 6.
 If special circumstances prevent the examiner from registering the results on time, the examiner will report this to the Board of Examiners, accompanied by reasons, and notify the students and student administration as quickly as possible. - 7.
 Examiners may set deadlines for delivery of reports, depending on the practical.
 The deadlines must be published within a reasonable time in the study guide and/or on Brightspace. - 8.
 If a grade for a practical or project is a fail grade, the lecturer decides how the deliverable (e.g. report, paper) can be amended or remade, and a pass grade can be obtained.
 The student and lecturer determine a reasonable term for adding to and correcting the deliverable (e.g. report, paper).
 The length of this term will not exceed one teaching period.